heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 wines in this book at the store I'm standing in?"
 Then I wouldn't have to run through each item in the book and look for it, I'd just be presented with a list of wines available in the store I'm in.
 Oh, just imagine the efficiency!
-A decent bottle of red to go with dinner in mere seconds, and unlike the book, I always have my phone with me.
+A decent bottle of red to go with dinner in mere seconds, and always have my phone with me.

 I really wanted to build it, but how?
 I'd need to talk to Rod --- would he think it's a good idea?
 Would he even care?
 Does he have people?
 He must have